open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 application.
 This document presents a long-term vision aimed at enabling the OpenTelemetry project to address this issue and extend its impact to a broader ecosystem.
-It proposes extending the initiatives of Telemetry Schema and Semantic Conventions to include concepts of Application Telemetry Schema and Resolved Telemetry Schema.
+It proposes extending the initiatives of Telemetry Schema and Semantic Conventions to include logical concepts of Component Telemetry Schema and Resolved Telemetry Schema.
 A series of OTEPs and Tools will be proposed in this overarching document to detail each aspect of this vision._

 ## Current State Overview